Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Bestiary/Bestiary/Redcap.md

 abilities_top:
   - name: "Red Cap"
-    desc: " ([[necromancy]], [[primal]]);  A redcap's woolen hat is dyed with the blood of its victims., If the redcap loses its cap, it no longer benefits from fast healing and takes a –4 status penalty to its damage rolls.
+    desc: " ([[necromancy]], [[primal]]);  A redcap's woolen hat is dyed with the blood of its victims.
+If the redcap loses its cap, it no longer benefits from fast healing and takes a –4 status penalty to its damage rolls.
 It can create a new cap in 10 minutes, but that cap doesn't grant its powers until the redcap has turned it red with Blood Soak.
 A cap has no benefit for creatures other than the redcap who made it."
   - name: Items
     desc: "iron boots, red cap, scythe;"
 abilities_mid: